Kaabachi/project-ada/README.md

 Mileestone 2.

-Seventh step : Data exploration.
+Seventh step : Data exploration and data transformation.

+Eighth step : Answering the questions and thinking on the poster.

 - Yelp dataset :